-1. These data are included in the design dataset, which is described in detail in the DER (Anchor QEA and Windward 2022).
+1. These data are included in the design dataset, which is described in detail in the Pre-Design Investigation Data Evaluation Report (Anchor QEA and Windward 2022).

-foc: fraction organic carbon

-K_d: equilibrium partition coefficient K{OC}: organic carbon partition coefficient LDW: Lower Duwamish Waterway

-OC: organic carbon

-PCB: polychlorinated biphenyl RAL: remedial action level RD: remedial design RI: Remedial Investigation TOC: total organic carbon ZVI: zero valent iron
+95% UCL: 95 percent upper confidence limit of the mean cm: centimeter cm/hr: centimeters per hour cm/yr: centimeters per year cm/s: square centimeters per second cm/yr: square centimeters per year foc: fraction organic carbon g/cm: grams per cubic centimeter Kd: equilibrium partition coefficient Koc: organic carbon partition coefficient L/kg: liters per kilogram LDW: Lower Duwamish Waterway OC: organic carbon PCB: polychlorinated biphenyl RAL: remedial action level RD: remedial design RI: remedial investigation TOC: total organic carbon ZVI: zero valent iron

-3.1 Partitioning Coefficients
+2.2.1 Partitioning Coefficients

-Partitioning of chemicals between the dissolved and sorbed (i.e., cap material) phases is described in the model by the chemical-specific equilibrium partition coefficient (K_d).
+Partitioning of chemicals between the dissolved and sorbed (i.e., cap material) phases is described in the model by the chemical-specific equilibrium partition coefficient (Kd).
 This approach assumes sorption follows a linear isotherm and is instantaneous (not rate-limited) and reversible.
+For organic

-For organic compounds, such as PCBs, the partition coefficient is calculated in the model based on the customary K_d = fraction organic carbon (f{OC})organic carbon partition coefficient (K{OC}) approach (e.g., Karickhoff 1984), where K{OC} is the compound's OC partition coefficient and f{OC} is the OC fraction of the solid phase (i.e., cap material).
-For arsenic, K_d values were defined for two potential cap materials.
+60% Remedial Design Basis of Design Report LDW Upper Reach G-8 | February 2023 compounds, such as PCBs, the partition coefficient is calculated in the model based on the customary $K_d$ = fraction organic carbon (fOC)\organic carbon partition coefficient (KOC) approach (e.g., Karickhoff 1984), where KOC is the compound's OC partition coefficient and fOC is the OC fraction of the solid phase (i.e., cap material).
+For arsenic, Kd values were defined for two potential cap materials.

 Site-specific partitioning data were not available for arsenic.
-Arsenic partitioning onto sand or sediment was based on the mean log K_d value reported for sediment by Allison and Allison (2005) of 2.4 log L/kg.
+Arsenic partitioning onto sand or sediment was based on the mean log Kd value reported for sediment by Allison and Allison (2005) of 2.4 log L/kg.
 As necessary, the modeling evaluation considered amendment of sand cap material to limit transport of arsenic, which was represented in the model as a sorption term.
 For the purposes of this evaluation, zero valent iron (ZVI) was the assumed amendment.
-The log K_d value used to simulate the sorption of arsenic onto ZVI was set to 3.6 log L/kg (Nikolaidis et al. 2003).
-When simulating sand amended with ZVI, a weighted average K_d to represent the effective strength of sorption to ZVI, accounting for the percent by weight ZVI in the bulk mixture, was used in the model.
+The log Kd value used to simulate the sorption of arsenic onto ZVI was set to 3.6 log L/kg (Nikolaidis et al. 2003).
+When simulating sand amended with ZVI, a weighted average Kd to represent the effective strength of sorption to ZVI, accounting for the percent by weight ZVI in the bulk mixture, was used in the model.

 For PCBs, model simulations were performed at the homolog level to represent the range of chemical mobility associated with the congeners that make up the total.
-Log K{OC} values for each homolog group were calculated from the empirical relationship developed from the data collected as part of the Pre-Design Studies (log $K{OC} = 0.77 \times Log K{OW} + 1.5$) using the K{OW} values from Hawker and Connell (1988) (Windward 2020).
-Windward (2020) confirmed that effects from black carbon on partitioning within site-sediments were minimal; therefore, these Site-specific partition coefficients were used to represent partitioning onto sediments as well as sand cap material.
-Log K{OC} values by homolog group are shown in Table G-2.
+Log Koc values for each homolog group were calculated from the empirical relationship developed from the data collected as part of the Pre-Design Studies (log Koc = $0.77 \times \text{Log Kow} + 1.5$ ) using the Kow values from Hawker and Connell (1988) (Windward 2020).
+Windward (2020) confirmed that effects from black carbon on partitioning within site sediments were minimal; therefore, these Site-specific partition coefficients were used to represent partitioning onto sediments as well as sand cap material.
+Log Koc values by homolog group are shown in Table G-2.